-KPI/SLA Factor Qualitative Consideration Turnover: Average number of employees who left during the period (voluntary & involuntary) Report summarizing root causes of turnover in excess of target and steps taken to stabilize Tour conduct: Percent of checkpoints correctly registered Number of hazards detected, mitigated and eliminated during tours Incident reports completed and submitted on time Quality rating of reporting, supervisory review and satisfactory resolution of reporting defects Response time or Time Service Factor (TSF) Percent meeting combined dispatch & response target time with satisfactory resolution of initiating event Customer satisfaction scores (percent satisfactory) Percent of unsatisfactory with known causes and verifiable elimination of root causes Corrective action plans (percent compliance) Analysis of plans by type and location to connect the dots, isolate root causes and ensure systemic mitigation of issues Service quality Often calculated on staff appearance, courtesy, helpfulness and other hospitality factors rather than the fundamental of security service quality Service level improvements submitted & adopted Improvement that measurably contributes to increased productivity at reduced cost, eliminated hours of required service or improved risk outcomes within acceptable total cost of ownership (TCO) Number of customer requests for support Number processed with satisfactory vs. unsatisfactory resolution as defined by the customer Key process cycle time Percent achieved vs. missed with proven steps to eliminate defects Total hours required for the reporting These are basic contractival assembles period vs. total hours staffed These are basic contractual compliance measures that dilute the relevance of the Nvoice accuracy metrics contained in the SLA Nours of training delivered
+KPI/Service Level Agreement Factor Qualitative Consideration Turnover: Average number of employees who left during the period (voluntary & involuntary) Report summarizing root causes of turnover in excess of target and steps taken to stabilize.
+Tour conduct: Percent of checkpoints correctly registered Number of hazards detected, mitigated and eliminated during tours.
+Incident reports completed and submitted on time Quality rating of reporting, supervisory review and satisfactory resolution of reporting defects.
+Response time or Time Service Factor (TSF) Percent meeting combined dispatch & response target time with satisfactory resolution of initiating event.
+Customer satisfaction scores (percent satisfactory) Percent of unsatisfactory with known causes and verifiable elimination of root causes Corrective action plans (percent compliance) Analysis of plans by type and location to connect the dots, isolate root causes and ensure systemic mitigation of issues.
+Service quality Often calculated on staff appearance, courtesy, helpfulness and other "hospitality" factors rather than the fundamentals of security service quality.
+Service level improvements submitted & adopted Improvement that measurably contributes to increased productivity at reduced cost, eliminates hours of required service or improves risk outcomes within acceptable total cost of ownership (TCO).
+Number of customer requests for support Number processed with satisfactory vs. unsatisfactory resolution as defined by the customer.
+Key process cycle time Percent achieved vs. missed with proven steps to eliminate defects.
+Total hours required for the reporting period vs. total hours staffed Invoice accuracy These are basic contractual compliance measures that dilute the relevance of the metrics contained in the SLA.
+O Hours of training delivered